erikkugel/ntpplot/README.md

 ### About
-ntpplot levrages the robust statistics repoting built into NTP to plot various graphhs regarding normal and abnormal operation.
+ntpplot levrages the robust statistics repoting built into NTP to plot various graphs regarding normal and abnormal operation.

 ### Who is this for?
 Anyone running a production NTP server (whether in an internal environment such